|Round 1: Spring 2022||Nov. 15, 2021

 |Round 3: Autumn 2022||Jun.
 01, 2022

-International students who require a visa must have a completed application by R2 deadline for consideration.
+- International students who require a visa must have a completed application by the R1 deadline for consideration.

-Round 3 is available exclusively to applicants who do not require a student visa.
+- Round 2 and 3 are available exclusively to applicants who do not require a student visa.

 Meet Your Admissions Counselor